Bawean: Administration

 Bawean belongs to the province of East Java (Provinsi Jawa Timur).
 In 1975 it became a part of the Regency (kabupaten) of Gresik.
 The island is divided into two administrative districts (kecamatan): Sangkapura and Tambak; each district is based around the towns of the same names.
 Sangkapura District includes 17 villages, and is headed by M. Suhami.
 Tambak District contains 13 villages, and is headed by B.S.
 Sofyan.
-Their areas and populations at the 2010 Census and the 2020 Census, were as follows:
+Their areas and populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024, were as follows:

 The two districts include 12 small offshore islands.

 Economy and social activities

 The main source of income for the majority of the Bawean population is money earned by relatives working abroad.
 The islanders are mainly engaged in growth of rice, maize, potato and coconuts.
 Yields are lower than in Java because of significantly lower levels of agricultural mechanization and more frequent droughts.
 Other common economical activities include fishing and growth of teak.
 The industry is represented by a few handicraft workshops.
 From 2006 onyx is being mined and in the central part of the island by several Taiwanese companies.

 In 2009, the island had about 30 schools.
 Many young people go for their studies to Java and rarely return to the island.

 The island has several pharmacies and small clinics, but no hospital.
 Despite lack of equipment, local athletes are among the best in the county, especially in table tennis and a popular in Southeast Asia ball game sepak takraw (wherein a liana-woven ball is kicked over the net).
 Volleyball became popular in the 2000s with about 80 officially registered teams on the island.

 The main ring road runs along the coast of the island; it has a length of about 55 km and 33 km of it are in poor condition.
 There are motorised vehicles, but most travel is done by bicycle, horse and cart, or becak.
 The main port of the island, Sangkapura, is connected with the settlements of northern coast of East Java and Madura.
 The busiest shipping route is Sangkapura – Gresik.